Mayamariaruth/lohana/README.md

     * See delivery information (free delivery or delivery fee)

-Make a card transaction
+    * Make a card transaction

-My personal and payment information is safe and secure
+    * My personal and payment information is safe and secure

 As a shopper I can receive an order confirmation after checkout so that I know my order has been processed

-Acceptance Criteria
+- Acceptance Criteria
-View an order confirmation with all my order details after checkout
+    * View an order confirmation with all my order details after checkout

-Receive an email of my order confirmation
+    * Receive an email of my order confirmation

-Able to contact the store if something is not correct with my order
+    * Able to contact the store if something is not correct with my order

+#### EPIC - Admin management

-As a site user I can create an account so that I can have a personal account
+As an admin I can edit/delete products from the site so that I have control over the store inventory

-Acceptance Criteria
-Register for an account on the site with my details

-Receive an email confirmation after registering

-Have a personal profile

-As a site user I can login/logout out of my account so that I can access my account

-Acceptance Criteria
-Login/logout from the navigation bar

-Recover my password

-Get access to my personal profile

-As a site user I can access a personal user profile so that I can view my orders and personal details

-Acceptance Criteria
+- Acceptance Criteria
-Access to profile from navigation bar

-Personalized profile with my profile details, order history and payment details

-Able to save my payment details to my profile when checking out
+    * Access product information

+    * Edit product information

+    * Delete products

 As an admin I can add products to the site so that I can add relevant inventory

-Acceptance Criteria
+- Acceptance Criteria
-Admin access to site with admin profile
+    * Admin access to site with admin profile

-Add more products to the site
+    * Add more products to the site

-Input images, price, description and necessary product information
+    * Input images, price, description and necessary product information

+#### EPIC - Contact

 As a shopper I can contact the store so that I can communicate with the store about orders, products or whatever I might need to make a purchase

-Acceptance Criteria
+- Acceptance Criteria
-Contact form on the website
+    * Contact form on the website

-Input details and message for the store
+    * Input details and message for the store

-Form submission to admin panel
+    * Form submission to admin panel

-As a shopper I can add a review on the products**** so that I can share my opinions about the products

-Acceptance Criteria
-Able to add a review on the product details page

-Include a name, date of review and review

-Possible to see how many reviews exist

 #### Dropped